Alicia Vikander: Early life

-Alicia Amanda Vikander was born on 3 October 1988 in Gothenburg, Sweden, to Maria Fahl (1951–2022), a stage actress, and Svante Vikander, a psychiatrist.
-Her parents separated when she was two months old, and she was primarily raised by her mother.
-She has five half-siblings on her father's side and spent time with her father and his family every other week.
-Vikander is one-quarter Finnish through her mother; a maternal great-aunt moved from Finland to Sweden to escape World War II.
+Vikander was born on 3 October 1988 in Gothenburg to Maria Fahl (1951–2022), a stage actress, and Svante Vikander, a psychiatrist.
+Her parents are from small villages in the north and south of Sweden, respectively.
+She is one-quarter Finnish; her maternal great-aunt moved from Finland to Sweden to escape World War II.
+Alicia's parents separated when she was two months old, and she was mostly raised by her mother.
+She has five half-siblings on her father's side.
+Vikander has said she had the best of both worlds growing up, being an only child to her mother and being surrounded by a large family when she went to her father's house every second week.

-Vikander began training in ballet at the age of nine at the Swedish National Ballet School.
-At 15, Vikander moved from Gothenburg to Stockholm to attend the ballet's upper school, living independently.
-She also trained for one summer at the American Academy of Ballet in New York.
-At age 16, Vikander nearly left school to focus on a television series she was working on with director Tomas Alfredson, realising her interest in acting.
+Vikander started her acting career at seven years old, on stage and on television.
+She trained in ballet from age nine with the Svenska Balettskolan i Göteborg (1998–2004).
+At 15, Vikander moved from Gothenburg to train at the ballet's upper school in Stockholm, living on her own.
+She trained one summer at the American Academy of Ballet in New York.

+At age 16, she almost left school to commit fully to the television series she worked on with director Tomas Alfredson, realising her passion for acting.
 Her dance career was sidelined in her late teens due to injuries.
-Vikander auditioned for drama school but was turned down twice.
-At one point, she was admitted to law school, but she did not attend and pursued acting instead.
+She auditioned for drama school but was turned down twice.
+At one point, Vikander was admitted to law school but she never attended, following her dreams to become an actress instead.